 The 4-hour workshop includes interaction between the members of the ethnic groups represented.
 It is divided into two parts:

 - Part 1: Understanding Cultural Dynamics

 - Part 2: Discovering your own cultural orientation

-In addition to the workshop, coaching for those reaching out cross-culturally is also provided.
-A number of significant steps are required to develop a team which is effective in cross-cultural ministry: clarifying a vision, choosing a team, strategizing for involvement and accountability, receptor sensitivity training, etc. Grassroots evangelistic methods such as Significant Conversations are explored and utilized.
+Coaching for those reaching out cross-culturally is also provided.
+A number of significant steps are required to develop a team which is effective in cross-cultural ministry: clarifying a vision, choosing a team, strategizing for involvement and accountability and receptor sensitivity training.
+Grassroots evangelistic methods such as Significant Conversations are explored.